-Side Hustles for Accountants and CPAs
+Best Side Hustles for Accountants and CPAs

 1. Freelance Accounting

-Of course, the months leading up to the April tax deadline every year will be the busiest if you’re focusing on tax preparation.
-This accounting side hustle can be extremely profitable and you may be able to make a significant amount of money in just a few months.
+Of course, the tax season up to the April tax deadline will be the busiest if you focus on tax preparation.
+This accounting side hustle can be highly profitable, and you may be able to make a significant amount of money in just a few months.

 A small business owner may hire a bookkeeper for short-term projects to help them set up or improve their own financial processes.
 However, most of your clients are likely to be ongoing.

-You can offer your bookkeeping services to clients through platforms such as Upwork or Fiverr, or you can contact businesses directly.
+You can offer your bookkeeping services to clients through platforms such as Upwork or Fiverr or contact businesses directly.
 You may even know a few small business owners or entrepreneurs who would benefit from your services.

 To learn more, please see How to Start a Bookkeeping Business.